MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/search-knowledge-articles-csh.md

 - If the article has multiple sections, expand all the sections to view the entire article and collapse the sections, as required.

-- Mark the article you use most often as a favorite to get back to them quickly while you're working on a case.
+- Mark the articles you use most often as a favorite to get back to them quickly while you're working on a case.

 - Select **Copy URL** to copy the external URL of the article to share with your customer in channels like chat or email.
 - If your administrator has turned on [feedback and ratings for knowledge articles](../../customerengagement/on-premises/customize/enable-entity-feedback.md#enable-an-entity-for-feedback-and-ratings), you can select the thumbs-up or thumbs-down icon to rate how helpful the article was.
 If you select the thumbs-down icon, a comment box appears, where you can enter the reason for your rating.